 St.Tropez is actually full of character at it’s core.
-There’s also some superb beaches and a really nice coastal walkway through it’s more natural surroundings too.
+There’s also some superb beaches and a really nice coastal walkway through it’s more natural surroundings.

 13. The D-Day Landing Beaches

-The Normandy beaches are heart-wrenching yet so educational and well worth a visit to witness the events that occurred here during the Second World War.
+The Normandy beaches are so educational and well worth a visit to learn more about the events which occurred here during the Second World War.
 It’s possibly the most compelling of sights and incredibly fascinating, perhaps due to being such a recent part of our history.